-It was a system that had served him well in Northern France and helped him to consolidated power and gain immense wealth.
+It was a system that had served him well in Northern France and helped him to consolidate power and gain immense wealth.

-King William promised French Barons who helped him defeat the English in the Battle of Hastings large holdings of land in England and this was organised through the development of an English Feudal system.
+King William promised French Barons who helped him defeat the English in the Battle of Hastings large holdings of land in England and this was organized through the development of an English Feudal system.

 Feudalism is a grouping of legal and military customs, prevalent in medieval Europe, which flourished between the 9th and 15th centuries, or any similar grouping of legal and military customs.

 William the conqueror was a very intelligent king and one of his first acts after winning the battle of Hastings in 1066, was to create a new feudal system in England that required all land in the country to be handed over to him.

 To make this new Feudal system work in England king William needed people in places of power who he could trust, the French Barons that he already knew and people that he felt he could influence were put in places of power, he must have been very persuasive as he even made some Anglo-Saxon Barons part of the Feudal system.

-It was also part of the feudal system deal that peasants had to work a few days a week tending to the Lords land as well as their own, if that wasn’t enough peasants were also required to work additional at harvest time and other busy times of the year.
+It was also part of the feudal system deal that peasants had to work a few days a week tending to the Lord’s land as well as their own, if that wasn’t enough peasants were also required to work additionally at harvest time and other busy times of the year.

 The King would also give charters and privileges to towns that also provided soldiers in times of war place soldiers to the King.

-The Feudal system was good for king William and the Barons as it made them very wealthy and powerful, however the Anglo-Saxon medieval people were now slaves to this new system and they were not happy about this situation, there were some revolts against the Feudal system that William the Conqueror brought to England, but this French Duke was very clever and have a good system in place that would keep him in power and stop any rebellions.
+The Feudal system was good for king William and the Barons as it made them very wealthy and powerful, however, the Anglo-Saxon medieval people were now slaves to this new system and they were not happy about this situation, there were some revolts against the Feudal system that William the Conqueror brought to England, but this French Duke was very clever and had a good system in place that would keep him in power and stop any rebellions.